barberreading/WebsiteApp-Beta/DESKTOP_APP_INSTRUCTIONS.md

 ### Linux Users:
 1. Download the `.AppImage` file
-2. Make it executable: `chmod +x Staff-Management-Desktop.AppImage`
+2. Make it executable: `chmod +x Test-Desktop.AppImage`
 3. Double-click to run, or run from terminal

 ## Features